 The two alternative routes, one from Ferrol and one from A Coruña, run separately until they meet up at the town of Bruma.
 From then on, there is just one single route 40 kilometers long as far as Santiago.
 From Ferrol, the distance to Bruma is usually traveled along 3 stages that run through Xubia, Fene, Cabanas, Pontedeume, Miño, Betanzos and Leiro; while the route from A Coruña reaches Bruma and the end of a single stage that crosses the towns of Cambre and Carral.

 From Bruma the English Way is normally done in 2 stages- crossing the territory of Sigüeiro and entering Santiago through A Barciela.

 Recently, associations of pilgrims from other countries have begun to recover land routes in their own countries would have taken the pilgrims to the ports of embarkation for Santiago de Compostela.

-The pioneering project is the one undertaken by the Confraternity of St. James of England (www.csj.org.uk), which has recovered a land route that departed from the abbey of Santiago in the town of Reading – the most important Jacobean cult center in this country- from where the pilgrims would have travelled to the main ports of the south.
+One of the pioneering projects is the one undertaken by the Confraternity of St. James of England (www.csj.org.uk), which has recovered and promoted land routes that departed from diferent English places -the abbey of Santiago in the town of Reading, the most important Jacobean cult center in this country; the priory of Finchale, etc.- to the main ports of the south.